reshama/git-intro-workshop1-lpnyc/README.md

 ###Objectives
 * Introduction to Git & GitHub
+     * GitHub browser; settings; navigating page
 * Individual account:  learn to create a repo on GitHub and update via Git
 * Individual account:  create a repo and give others access to it
+* Organization account:
+     * Fork a repo
+     * Clone a repo
-* Organization account:  create a branch and work from it; submit pull requests from there
+     * Create a branch and work from it; submit pull requests from there

 ### Table of Contents